fg-inet/MMSys2020_Informed-Access-Network-Selection/README.md

 ### Detailed look at log files

-Note that the directory contains lots of log files, and some more are produced using the analysis and plot scripts above.
+Note that each run directory contains lots of log files produced by the GPAC player, the Socket Intents prototype, and its IANS policies.
+Some more data is produced using the analysis and plot scripts above.

 For example, notable files include:

 - **initial_playout.log**: Timestamps for launching the player, loading the manifest file and initial segments, and starting the video playout for each video load.
 We use the following format: ``Video, IANS policy used, Scenario, Starttimestamp for this load, Timestamp when first Line of Code in player is executed, URL of the manifest file, Timestamp of when the terminal is loaded, Timestamp when starting the manifest file load, Timestamp when starting to load the initial segments, Timestamp when loading the initial segments ends, Timestamp when the player is initialized, and Timestamp when the actual playout starts``.